Hadevsh/Hadevsh/README.md

 - 📫 How to reach me: [skrzynecki.dev@gmail.com](mailto:skrzynecki.dev@gmail.com)
 - ⚡ Fun fact: I can solve a Rubik's cube in under 1 minute! 🧩

-Also, I know how to make websites in Full Stack Web Development area.
+Also, I know how to make websites and apps in a Full Stack Web Development area.
 I have experimented a lot with Arduino.
 In addition my second passion is music production... 🎵

 ## 🛠️ Technologies & Tools